OhadRubin/database_project_c/README.md

     *   **Output:** The **ND->CL** workflow achieves global deduplication, identifying slightly more duplicates (~420k vs ~405k at T=0.7 for 12GB) and resulting in a slightly smaller final dataset compared to CL->ND.
 The **CL->ND** workflow only guarantees uniqueness *within* the Stage 1 clusters, potentially missing duplicates that span across different initial clusters, thus retaining slightly more records.
 The choice depends on the application's requirement for global vs. local uniqueness.
     *   **Trade-offs:** **ND->CL** provides stronger (global) deduplication guarantees but was slower in these experiments. **CL->ND** was faster but provides weaker (intra-cluster) deduplication guarantees.
 CL->ND might be preferable when runtime is the primary concern and perfect global deduplication is not strictly necessary, or if most duplicates are expected to fall within the initial coarse clusters.
     *   **Recommendation:** Based on this experiment, **CL->ND is recommended if execution speed is the highest priority**, as it was consistently faster.
 However, if **global deduplication is essential**, then **ND->CL is the appropriate choice**, despite being slightly slower in these tests.
+    *   **False Positives:** The analysis (visualized in `create_plots_simple.py`) indicated that both workflows exhibited comparable false positive rates (both macro and micro) under the tested conditions (T=0.7).
+Micro false positive rates showed a slight tendency to increase with larger dataset sizes for both methods.

-*   **Visualization:** Plots comparing the workflows across different parameters (dataset size, threshold, num_perm) were generated using `create_plots_simple.py`, visualizing metrics including execution time, duplicate counts, and false positive rates.
+*   **Visualization:** The specific summary plots discussed and presented in this report were generated using `create_plots_simple.py`, which uses hardcoded representative results derived from the experiments.
+This script visualizes metrics including execution time, duplicate counts, and false positive rates against parameters like dataset size, threshold, and num_perm.
+(See also `create_plots.py` for dynamic plotting from the database).

 Additional list of potential experiments, categorized by the aspect they investigate: